yihongL1U/conceptualizer/README.md

 @inproceedings{liu2023conceptualizer,
-  title = "A Crosslingual Investigation of Conceptualization in 1335 Languages", author = "Liu, Yihong and Ye, Haotian and Weissweiler, Leonie and Wicke, Philipp and Pei, Renhao and Zangenfeind, Robert and Schuetze, Hinrich", booktitle = "Proceedings of the 61th Annual Meeting of the Association for Computational Linguistics",
+  title = "A Crosslingual Investigation of Conceptualization in 1335 Languages", author = "Liu, Yihong and Ye, Haotian and Weissweiler, Leonie and Wicke, Philipp and Pei, Renhao and Zangenfeind, Robert and Schuetze, Hinrich", booktitle = "Proceedings of the 61th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)",
   year = "2023",
+  address = "Toronto, Canada",
-  url = "",
+  publisher = "Association for Computational Linguistics", url = "",
 }
 ```